 While that’s a fine rule of thumb, we recommend a more thoughtful and active approach to balancing your investments when it comes to modern portfolio diversification.

-Consider Which is Best for You: Dividend Stocks, Growth Stocks, or Both
+2. Consider Which Asset Classes Are Best for You: Dividend Stocks, Growth Stocks, or Both

 Dividend stocks pay a dividend, or a percentage, of a company’s profits to stakeholders — such as you, the investor.